HDFGroup/hdf-rest-api/Utilities.rst

 exporth5.py
 -----------

-This script makes a series of rest requests to the desired h5serv endpoint and constructs a HDF5 file representing the domain's contents.
+This script makes a series of rest requests to the desired HDF Kita endpoint and constructs a HDF5 file representing the domain's contents.

 usage: ``python exporth5.py [-v] [-endpoint=<server_ip>]  [-port=<port] <domain> <filename>``